New to Orienteering?An overview of the sport

 Every event has a range of courses.
 As well as sometimes providing a string course for the very young, there will be courses suitable for 6 year-olds and upwards to tackle by themselves.
 At the other extreme, there are long, technically demanding courses for fit, experienced orienteers.
 The older age groups are also catered for, with courses which are still technically challenging but less physically demanding.

-We lay on various levels of event depending from informal fun events to (very occasionally) national championships.
-At Local and Regional events (level C and D) you can usually enter whichever course you choose.
+We lay on various levels of event from informal fun events to (very occasionally) national championships.
+At Local and Regional events (level C and D) you can enter whichever course you choose.
 Larger scale Level B (National) events offer an extended range of courses and you might compete according to age and gender.
-In this case, for each age-group there will be male and female courses, possibly with short and long options.
-Womens' courses are typically shorter that the corresponding mens' course, in order to give a similar winning time.
+In this case, for each age-group there will be male and female classes, possibly with short and long options.
+Courses for womens' classes are selected to give a similar winning time to the corresponding mens class.

 Orienteering appeals to both men and women, with women making up 40% of the competitors, more than for most outdoor sports.